Abhinav0826/7006SCN_KK_17171906/README.md

 # Big Data Fraud Detection using PySpark

 ## Project Overview
 This project was done as part of a Big Data Analytics assignment.
-The main goal is to work with a big credit card financial transaction dataset to build an ML model to detect Credit Card Financial Fraud using PySpark in Python.
+The main goal is to work with a large scale credit card financial transaction dataset using distributed computing to build an ML model to detect Credit Card Financial Fraud using PySpark in Python.

 ## Repository Structure